alexzhangs/xsh/README.md

 Use `xsh load` command to load a library.

-Loading the latest tagged version of library [xsh-lib/core](https://github.com/xsh-lib/core), you should issue:
+Loading the latest tagged version of the library [xsh-lib/core](https://github.com/xsh-lib/core), you should issue:

 ```bash
 xsh load xsh-lib/core